TheOdinProject/curriculum/ruby/basics/methods.md

 This is what methods are for.
 They allow you to wrap code in a name which you can then use where you need that code to be run in your programs.

-In this lesson we will dive deep into methods.
+In this lesson we are going to deconstruct what methods are, their behaviour, and how they are used.

 ## Learning outcomes
 *Look through these now and then use them to test yourself after doing the assignment*

-* Create a new method
+* List the three parts used to construct a method
 * Understand the syntax of a method: 'Object.method'
-* Learning outcome 3
+* Understand the difference between `puts` and `return`
 *

 ### Some examples
 Ruby has some built-in methods included into its library.
 Some of them are very straight-forward and easy to learn.
 Others will take more time to discover.